-- The plaintiffs, directors and officers, and where appropriate, the Receiver on behalf of Crocus, will have to finalize the arrangements outlined above and all settlements will need to be documented in formal settlement agreements. - The agreements in principle between the plaintiffs and the other defendants need to be documented in formal settlement agreements. - The settlement agreements will have to be approved by the Class Action Court and all subject conditions in the agreements will need to be satisfied. - The indemnification claimed by Wellington West will have to be considered.
+- The plaintiffs, directors and officers, and where appropriate, the Receiver on behalf of Crocus, will have to finalize the arrangements outlined above and all settlements will need to be documented in formal settlement agreements. - The agreements in principle between the plaintiffs and the other defendants need to be documented in formal settlement agreements. - The settlement agreements will have to be approved by the Class Action Court and all subject conditions in the agreements will need to be satisfied.

 In addition, the Receiver is of the view that a claims bar process is required to identify any claims which the Receiver is not aware and bar any future claims prior to distribution.
-Accordingly, the Receiver has made a motion for a claims bar process which has been scheduled to be heard on January 7, 2009.
+Accordingly, the Receiver had made a motion for a claims bar process on January 7, 2009 at which time the judge did not request the relief requested by the Receiver.
+Once a clearer direction is known regarding the Class Action proceeding, it is the intention of the Receiver to reapply to the court with a modified request for a claims process.